-- The focus of Lecture 17 Earth Habitat: Human Impact and Natural Process (Hazards) is a real people and environment topic.
-It's a combination of the impact of people on the environment and also how natural processes affect people and when people are adversely affected the natural process becomes a hazard to them and they try to either alter or stop the process. - Slide 4.
-Here we set the scene of people interacting with nature. - Slide 5.
+- The focus of Lecture 17: Earth Habitat: Human Impact and Natural Process (Hazards) is a real "people and their environment topic".
+It is a combination of (1) the impact of people on the environment, (2) how natural processes affect people, (3) how a natural process becomes a hazard when people are adversely affected, and (4) how people try to either alter or stop the process (usually with limited or no success). - Slide 3.
+Natural Processes and Humans.
+Here we set the scene of people interacting with nature.
+When a natural process is extremely destructive to life and property, it is called a natural disaster. - Slide 4.
+Natural Hazards.
 This map is from Goode's World Atlas and shows the natural hazards found in North America.
 The atlas has a similar map for each of the continents.
 North America has the greatest variety of natural hazards of any continent.
 Look at the list.
 It includes things we would not think about including permafrost, sea fog, drifting icebergs and desertification.
-The Titanic was sunk by a drifting iceberg. - Slides 6-7 shows statistics of deaths caused by natural hazards over the last 100 years.
+The Titanic was sunk by a drifting iceberg. - Slides 5-6: Natural Processes/ Natural Hazards.
+Statistics of deaths caused by natural hazards over the last 100 years are presented.
 When students are asked for the #1 killer, drought is never mentioned.
-We need to be aware of the processes to be able to defend ourselves against them since we cannot prevent a natural process from occurring. - Slides 8-11 give examples of natural hazards (play the short videos from the NYTimes library to see real instances of the destruction caused by them), show areas of the US that are susceptible to disasters and place a dollar value on the damage caused by US disasters in 2017.
-This was from a study published in 2018. - Slides 12-17: These slides look at human impact on earth environment and how the works of people can be considered a "hazard to nature" as listed on Slide 13.
-Take the time review the videos and articles behind the hot links on the slides. - Slide 14: These two short videos discuss human impact and the greenhouse effect and the greenhouse effect and climate change, two very relevant topics. - Slide 15: This is from a study of the 1993 Great Flood on the Mississippi-Missouri River System.
-This was supposed be the "100-year flood", which means such an event can be expected once every 100 years.
-Prior to this time there had been periodic flooding.
-However, the "100- year flood" has since occurred several times since 1993 and the levees have been built higher and reinforced in some places.
+We need to be aware of the processes to be able to defend ourselves against them since we cannot prevent a natural process from occurring. - Slides 7: Natural Disasters: As previously mentioned, a natural disaster is an extreme natural hazard.
+Examples of extreme natural hazards are shown (play the short videos from the NYTimes library to see real instances of destruction caused by them). - Slides 8-10: Sites and Costs of Natural Disasters.
+These slides show areas of the US that are susceptible to disasters and place a dollar value on the damage caused by US disasters in 2017.
+This is from a study published in 2018. - Slides 11-16: Human Impact.
+These slides look at the impact people have had on earth environment and how the works of people can be considered a "hazard to nature".
+Take the time review the videos and articles behind the hot links on the slides.